Lookup/Ibis web service API

 |---|---|---|---|

-| Anonymous access | anonymous | not required | Anonymous read-only access (similar to anonymous LDAP access), allowing all data to be read except for personal data marked as private or institution visible, and group memberships marked as visible to members or managers only. |
+| Anonymous access | No HTTP Basic Authentication, or... | Anonymous read-only access (similar to anonymous LDAP access), allowing all data to be read except for personal data marked as private or institution visible, and group memberships marked as visible to members or managers only.
+This is only available from within the CUDN. | |

 | Group access | A group name | The group's password | Read/write access with the permissions of the group.
-This may allow access to private personal data and group memberships. |
+This may allow access to private personal data and group memberships.
+This is available outside the CUDN. |

 Examples